arangodb/docs/arangograph/oasisctl-list-diskperformances.md

 ## Options

 ```
-      --dbserver-disk-size int32   The disk size of dbservers (GB) (default 32)
+      --dbserver-disk-size int32   The disk size of DB-Servers (GB) (default 32)
   -h, --help                       help for diskperformances
       --node-size-id string        Identifier of the node size
   -o, --organization-id string     Identifier of the organization